Skip to content

 October

-Coastal spring often brings a bit more sunshine.
-In the Andes, the chance of rainfall increases again in many regions, especially later in the month.
-In the Amazon, rain usually increases, and the rivers begin to rise.
+Coastal spring often brings a bit more sun.
+In many regions of the Andes, the chance of precipitation increases again.
+In the Amazon, rain usually increases.

 November

-Coastal weather often becomes more pleasant and warmer.
-In the Andes, the rainy season starts more noticeably in many areas, often with afternoon rain.
-In the Amazon, the wet season often begins at this time.
+Coastal weather often becomes friendlier and warmer.
+In many areas of the Andes, the rainy season begins more noticeably.
+In the Amazon, the wet phase often begins.

 December

-These values serve as a rough guide to typical conditions at three reference locations.
-Microclimate, altitude, north-south orientation, and current weather conditions may differ significantly.
+The values serve as a rough guide for typical conditions in three reference locations.
+Microclimate, altitude, north-south location, and current weather patterns can vary significantly.

-Month Lima (Coast) Ø Max/Min Cusco (Andes) Ø Max/Min Cusco rainfall Iquitos (Amazon) Ø Max/Min Iquitos precipitation
+Month Lima Max/Min Cusco Max/Min Cusco Precipitation Iquitos Max/Min Iquitos Precipitation

 January 26/20 °C 17/7 °C 107 mm 31/23 °C 241 mm